-Your project collected a lot of posts?
+Did you collect a lot of posts in your project?
 Great!
 But now the real work begins: analyzing all that text-based input and transforming it into actionable insights worth sharing.
 Our insights tool helps you do just that.
-Follow the steps below to make sure the time spent on processing your posts is minimal, while getting out maximum value.
+Follow the steps below to make sure the time spent on processing your posts is minimal while getting out maximum value.

 Create new insights

 Define your tags

 Complement and correct the tagging

 Select the project you want to analyze and name your new insights.

 You can create as many insights as you need starting from the same project data.

 After creating your insight, you'll land on the exploration page.
 Here, you can browse and filter your posts by interacting with the keyword visualization, by filtering on tags (cf below), or searching.
 By exploring your posts here, you get a good understanding of what people are talking about.
 If you want to fully analyze your project and draw conclusions, this also proves to be a great starting point for all steps below.

 The visualization shown is a network visualization.
 It consists of the important and recurring keywords automatically detected in your project's posts.